Urease

 The hydrolysis of urea occurs in two stages.
 In the first stage, ammonia and carbamic acid are produced.
 The carbamate spontaneously and rapidly hydrolyzes to ammonia and carbonic acid.
 Urease activity increases the pH of its environment as ammonia is produced, which is basic.

 History

-Its activity was first identified in 1876 by Frédéric Alphonse Musculus as a soluble ferment.
+Urease activity was first identified in 1876 by Frédéric Alphonse Musculus as a soluble ferment.

 In 1926, James B. Sumner, showed that urease is a protein by examining its crystallized form.
 Sumner's work was the first demonstration that a protein can function as an enzyme and led eventually to the recognition that most enzymes are in fact proteins.
 Urease was the first enzyme crystallized.
 For this work, Sumner was awarded the Nobel prize in chemistry in 1946.
 The crystal structure of urease was first solved by P. A. Karplus in 1995.

+Importance

+Urease is important because of its role in the nitrogen cycle as a key catalyst in the reaction converting urea to ammonium and CO2.
+Urease occurs as a soil enzyme, likely because soil microorganisms benefit from the nitrogen made available by urea degradation in the form of ammonium.